 In this month of celebrating Dad, it’s the perfect time to make a plan to guarantee the men in our lives are as healthy and physically fit as they can be.
-Along with Father’s Day, June is also designated as Men’s Health Month – something we must all pay attention to, as men are less likely than women to consult with their physician, in spite of a lower life expectancy and an increased propensity for a full 14 out of 15 of the primary reasons for death.
+Along with Father’s Day, June is also designated as Men’s Health Month – something we must all pay attention to, especially senior men’s health, as men are less likely than women to consult with their physician despite a lower life expectancy and an increased propensity for a full 14 out of 15 of the primary reasons for death.

 Editor in Chief for the American Journal of Men’s Health, Demetrius Porche, DNS, RN, sums it up: “Men put their health last.
 Most men’s thinking is, if they can live up to their roles in society, then they’re healthy.”